qxdddliu/m-1/README.md

 `Q <= 3` made false assumptions about building `AGI` 2 help humanity in the 1st place.
 The goal changed 2 researching how 2 increase human inmagination faster than code based inmagination.
-The hypothesis `Q 4 -> 414` is stuck on is since GEI(General Emotional inmagination as a better name 4 AGI) will `!`b limited by slow biological processes, it isn't possible 4 human inmagination 2 increase faster than code based inmagination in the long-term. `Q 672...` is using a priority checklist of 130 mental models 2 brainstorm alternative solutions 2
+The hypothesis `Q 4 -> 414` is stuck on is since GEI(general emotional inmagination as a better name 4 AGI) will `!`b limited by slow biological processes, it isn't possible 4 human inmagination 2 increase faster than code based inmagination in the long-term. `Q 672...` is using a priority checklist of 130 mental models 2 brainstorm alternative solutions 2